Win a ticket for the Do iOS Conference in Amsterdam Join here.

 Decoding JSON dates with custom formats

 Dates in JSON are defined as a String or time interval and require a conversion strategy.
-We can set such a strategy on our JSONDecoder, just like we did for converting camel case to snake case.
+We can set such a strategy for our JSONDecoder, just like we did for converting camel case to snake case.

 Take the following JSON example of a blog post: